Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 Cash advance

-If you're among the 82% of Americans who have a credit card, you might be able to borrow against it in the form of a cash advance.
+If you're among the estimated 82% of Americans who have one or more credit cards, you might be able to borrow against it in the form of a cash advance.
 The amount you can borrow typically is a percentage of your limit.
 Since your card issuer has already authorized your use, there should be little, if any, paperwork to fill out and no credit check.
-The downside of this alternative is interest begins accruing at once and cash advance fees may apply.
+The downside of this alternative is interest begins accruing at once, and cash advance fees may apply.
 Cash advances also do not earn credit cash rewards or other incentives.

 Family loans